 Hornby Housing and M’Akola Housing Society will keep the community updated as the next key milestones are achieved!

-BCH made a decision to provide a Cost Pressure Grant that will fill the gap between the cost of subsidizing the project and funding normally available.
+BCH made a decision to provide a Cost Pressure Grant that will fill the gap between the cost of subsidizing the project and funding normally available. $2 million. (and point of clarification for myself: Does BCH make grant decisions?
+Or is it the Provincial Government?
+Who administers the Cost Pressure Grant? )

 HIHS thanks Daniel Arbour and the CVRD for their support and will send a thank you to MLA Josie Osbourne for her advocacy on behalf of the Beulah Creek Project.